Denver’s Alchemy Bicycle Company is bucking the built-overseas trend and handcrafts high-end carbon and titanium bikes in the U.S.

 Pricing on these bikes can be confusing.
 For example, a custom Arktos MTB is built in Denver with 15 color options and costs $3,799 for the frame alone.
 You then choose from five Shimano component build kits, including the Fox front fork, ranging from $3,200 (XT) to $5,200 (Di2).

-The non-custom Arktos (both builds have 27.5 wheels) is available in four colors and retails for $2,999.
+The non-custom Arktos — builds have 27.5 and 29 wheels — is available in four colors and the frame alone retails for $2,999.
 These are available more quickly through regional specialty bike shops, versus waiting eight weeks for a custom build.

 Alchemy Bikes Test

 I couldn’t leave my tour of the shop without nabbing a ride.
 The team had one of its U.S.-built Arktos mountain bikes ready to go.
 It was a carbon beast with upgrades that typically retails for $6,999.